feddelegrand7/mini007/README.md

 # After several interactions, summarise and clear the conversation history
 polar_bear_researcher$clear_and_summarise_messages()
 #> ✔ Conversation history summarised and appended to system prompt.
-#> ℹ Summary: The user asked if polar bears are dangerous to humans, and the expert assistant responded that polar...
+#> ℹ Summary: The user asked if polar bears are dangerous to humans, and the assistant responded that polar bears ...
 polar_bear_researcher$messages
 #> [[1]]
 #> [[1]]$role
 #> [1] "system"
 #>
 #> [[1]]$content
 #> [1] "You are an expert in polar bears, you task is to collect information about polar bears.
-Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user asked if polar bears are dangerous to humans, and the expert assistant responded that polar bears can indeed be dangerous as they are powerful predators and may attack if threatened or hungry."
+Answer in 1 sentence max. \n\n--- Conversation Summary ---\n The user asked if polar bears are dangerous to humans, and the assistant responded that polar bears are indeed dangerous as powerful predators that may attack when threatened or hungry."
 ```

 This method summarises all previous conversations into a paragraph and